HawyHoWingYam/MobileDeepfakeDetection/project_instruction/MobileDeepfake - A Lightweight Deep Learning.md

-# MobileDeepfake - A Lightweight Deep Learning
+# MobileDeepfake – Final System Design Overview

+> Note: this English document was originally an early proposal.
+> It has been updated to describe the **final system** implemented in this repository and in the dissertation:
+> a two‑stage MobileNetV4 + EfficientNetV2 cascade with optional Stage‑3 meta‑model, exported to Android via ONNX Runtime.

 # Application for Real-time Face-Swap Detection

 ## 1. Objectives of the Project

-The primary objective of this project is to develop a **robust deepfake detection model** specialized for face-swap manipulations and deploy it as a **mobile application**.
-This involves using a **light-weight convolutional neural network (CNN)** capable of distinguishing face-swapped images or video frames from genuine ones with high accuracy, and optimizing this model to run efficiently on Android devices.
+The primary objective of this project is to develop a **robust deepfake detection system** specialized for face-swap manipulations and deploy it as a **mobile application**.
+The final design is a **two-stage cascaded detector**:

+- **Stage 1**: a lightweight MobileNetV4-based filter that quickly rejects easy real/fake cases.
+- **Stage 2**: a higher-capacity EfficientNetV2-B3 expert that handles ambiguous samples.
+- **(Optional) Stage 3**: a LightGBM meta-model used for offline analysis and research ablations, not part of the default mobile runtime.

+The cascaded architecture focuses Stage 2 compute on hard examples while keeping Stage 1 fast enough for on-device use.
 Achieving reliable on-device detection is significant because deepfake technology, especially face swaps, has advanced to the point where manipulated media can be very convincing.
-While some state-of-the-art detectors can exceed **99% accuracy** on benchmark datasets (A Review of Deep Learning- based Approaches for Deepfake Content Detection), these solutions typically run on powerful hardware.
+While some state-of-the-art detectors can exceed **99% accuracy** on benchmark datasets (A Review of Deep Learning-based Approaches for Deepfake Content Detection), these solutions typically run on powerful hardware.
 By bringing deepfake detection to mobile devices, the project contributes to the accessibility of verification tools for the general public and the field of mobile AI.

 In summary, the project’s goals are:

+- Design a **cascaded binary classifier** that achieves very low false negative rate (FNR) under a bounded compute budget.
+- Train and evaluate the cascade on multiple academic datasets (e.g., CelebDF‑v2, FaceForensics++, DFDC, DeeperForensics‑1.0), plus an in-the-wild benchmark.
+- Export calibrated models and cascade thresholds to Android using **ONNX Runtime**, supporting fully on-device inference.

-By accomplishing these objectives, the project will contribute new insights into balancing **detection accuracy and efficiency** , guiding future research in both deepfake detection and mobile neural network deployment.
+By accomplishing these objectives, the project contributes new insights into balancing **detection accuracy and efficiency**, guiding future research in both deepfake detection and mobile neural network deployment.

 ## 2. Background